ACA Coverage Levels Explained | All You Need To Know In 2024

 • You Pay: About 40% of healthcare costs

-Bronze plans are designed for individuals who want to pay the lowest monthly premiums but are willing to take on higher out-of-pocket costs when they need care.
-These plans generally have high deductibles and are suitable for people who are young, healthy, and don’t anticipate needing many medical services throughout the year.
+Bronze plans are ideal for individuals seeking the lowest monthly premiums and are willing to accept higher out-of-pocket costs when they need care.
+These plans usually have high deductibles and are suitable for young, healthy individuals who don’t expect to need many medical services throughout the year.

 Who is it for?
 Bronze plans are ideal for people who want to protect themselves against worst-case scenarios, such as serious illnesses or accidents, and who are comfortable paying higher costs when they do need care.
 However, they may not be the best option if you expect to use healthcare services regularly.